Microsoft Defender Antivirus: Windows Defender Offline

 Windows Defender Offline (formerly known as Standalone System Sweeper) is a stand-alone anti-malware program that runs from bootable removable media (e.g. CD or USB flash drive) designed to scan infected systems while the Windows operating system is offline.
 Since Windows 10 Anniversary Update in 2016, the option to boot into Windows Defender Offline can be initiated from within Windows itself, negating the need for the separate boot disk.

 Microsoft Defender for Individuals

-Microsoft Defender for Individuals was released to the general public on June 2022 for Windows 10, Windows 11, macOS, Android, and iOS devices.
+Microsoft Defender for Individuals was released to the general public in June 2022 for Windows 10, Windows 11, Mac OS, Android, and iOS devices.
 On Windows it works alongside Microsoft's first and third-party antivirus solutions, such as Microsoft Defender Antivirus.

 Microsoft Defender for Individuals requires a Microsoft 365 personal or family license.

 Microsoft Defender for Individuals is a stand-alone app that adds central management with visibility of family devices, as well as Identity Theft Monitoring (in supported regions) to existing anti-malware features on Windows devices.
 On macOS and Android, the app includes its own anti-malware protection and on Android and iOS it also includes web protection (malicious link detection).

 All supported platforms share a common user interface, which is also accessible from a web browser through Microsoft's My Defender portal.